Michel Moore

-On June 4, 2018, he was appointed to the post by Eric Garcetti, Mayor of Los Angeles and was ratified by the Los Angeles City Council on June 27, 2018.
+On June 4, 2018, Eric Garcetti, mayor of Los Angeles, appointed Moore to the post of chief of the LAPD, and the appointment was ratified by the Los Angeles City Council on June 27, 2018.
 Moore succeeded Charlie Beck as the Chief of Police after Beck's retirement on June 27.
 He has worked for the LAPD since 1981.
+He stepped down at the end of February 2024 to spend more time with his family.

 Early life and education

 Moore is the son of a Spanish father, and his original last name is Sanchotena.
-"Michel" is the Basque and French form of "Michael," and Moore pronounces his first name "Michael".
+"Michel" is the Basque and French form of "Michael," and Moore pronounces his first name as "Michael".
 He took his stepfather's last name after encountering prejudice in the South.
 The second of five children, Moore graduated from high school in Arkansas.
-He holds Bachelor's and master's degrees in Business Administration from the University of Redlands.
+He holds bachelor's and master's degrees in business administration from the University of Redlands.